withastro/docs/src/pages/en/guides/migrate-to-astro/from-nextjs.md

 During the migration to Astro templating, this example also:

+- Imported styles move to the code fence
 - Removed the `<>` container fragment, as it is not needed in Astro's template.
 - Changed `className` to a more standard `class` attribute.
 - Migrated the Next `<Link>` component to an `<a>` HTML element.